wtraylor/modular_megafauna_model/docs/tutor.md

 If you want to build upon the base functionality, derive it from \ref Fauna::HerbivoreBase.

-Add a new ID enum element in \ref Fauna::HerbivoreType and make it accessible to the instruction file parser by checking for your string identifier in \ref Fauna::ParamReader::callback() under `CB_HERBIVORE_TYPE`.

 Then, derive a new class from \ref Fauna::PopulationInterface to manage and construct your object instances.
 In \ref Fauna::Simulator::create_populations(), create that population class.